 Curb appeal not only applies to homes, but to vacant land as well.
 Improving the landscape of your land will make it more attractive, boosting the value.
 Trees are a substantial part of improvement.
 Each parcel of land is unique, so depending on the specific piece of property, planting trees may drastically enhance the scene.
 On the other hand, it could be that removing trees would be better for the view or because selling timber could put money in your pocket.

 Although timber prices vary depending on a number of different variables such as size, type, maturity, market, and more, one of the best resources to stay in the timber loop is Dr. Brooks Mendell at Forisk Consulting.
-Higher quality trees usually fetch better prices, because of the products they yield.
+Higher quality trees on timberland for sale usually fetch better prices, because of the products they yield.

 It may make sense to put up a fence around the perimeter of the property.
 Either way, it’s essential to keep the land in good condition having a neat, clean appearance.

 Generally speaking, the more options the better.
 Potential buyers want to know if your land can do what they need it to.
 Installing utilities will help in ensuring the land can be built on, as well as creating less hassle after a purchase.
 This may include electrical power, natural gas, water, sewer, phone, cable TV, and internet.
 It’s extremely hard to estimate an average cost of bringing utilities to a property because it’s dependent on a number of variables.
 The best thing to do is dig in and start asking questions to find out what the cost will be in your area.
 In many cases, the increase in land value after providing for utilities will be worth the cost.

 It’s a good idea to keep detailed records of the improvements made on a piece of property especially when you decide to sell.
 Making these improvements on your land will not only raise the value but make it more enjoyable and offer greater capability for you or a potential buyer.
 If you don't have your own land yet but are shopping around, take a look at our land for sale.